 - A split in the tail — the shafts will be apart at the base.
 (Note: Two feathers side-by-side that have crooked shafts and V- apart, or otherwise “gap” is not a true split but should be governed under Faults [gaps/weak center, etc.].)

 - Intentional lacing of the tail (judges are to use common sense here; e.g., if a few feathers are interlocked, flick them apart and proceed; if a tail is obviously laced, wholly or in part, in an orderly fashion, it is a DQ).

 - Significantly crooked or canted tail, or cushion feathers.

 - Eyes not of the same color, cracks or splits.

 - Cut feathers, or excessive plucking.

 - Any sick, crippled, maimed, or filthy bird.

 - Mini Indians over 8 inches tall.

 TIE-BREAKERS USED IN JUDGING

 Those who have not yet judged a show may not fully appreciate the difficulty, at times, in determining which of two pigeons the better is.
-At times, they may be terribly, terribly close overall in cumulative points (they do not have to be “identical” or “visually equal” to end up with the same sum of points).
-At other times, a judge may have two birds in a class that are very average, and still end up with basically identical total points… yet they are the best of the grouping.
-So the judge has to then make some determinations and use a tie-breaking system beyond the points.
+At times they may be terribly, terribly close overall in cumulative points (they do not have to be “identical” or “visually equal” to end up with the same sum of points).
+At other times a judge may have two birds in a class that are average, and still end up with basically identical total points… yet they are the best of the grouping.
+The judge has to then make some determinations and use a tie-breaking system beyond the points.